 available (Adj) – ready; able to be used, easily be bought or found

-condominium (N) – an independent living space or unit in a larger building or complex
+condominium (US-Eng) – a living unit in a larger complex; leased or owned by occupant

 eager (Adj) – be excited about something that will happen